tamannanazmin/Information-Retrieval-Approaches-using-Legal-Text-Documents/README.md

 In this project, the previous case can be found very easily which is related to the new case using information retrieval systems.

+## Dataset
+I used 2 datasets.
+One is “prior cases” that I used to train the model and the other is “current cases” that I used to find the similarity with the prior cases.

+## Model
+I used word2vec, Fasttext, BERT pre-trained model (bert-base-nli-mean-tokens), and DistilBERT pre-trained model(distilbert-base-nli-mean-tokens).

+## Result
+The final result shows the top 5 most similar prior cases of each current case.